-Other policies which do not protect your risk on life are comes under the category of General Insurance.
-Policies to protect the risk of your Health, Vehicle, Accident, Property and Liability are comes under general insurance category.
+Other policies which do not protect risk on life are comes under the category of General Insurance.
+These policies are to protect the risk of your Health, Vehicle, Accident, Property and Liabilities.

 Term plan protects the risk of your early death for a particular term or period such as 10, 15, 20 or 25 years.
 It does not have any investment component in it.
 It only extends guaranteed level of premiums and a specific amount of coverage for a specific period of time.

-These term plans do not offer any maturity benefit at the end of the policy term.This means, nominee will get full sum assured only when policy holder or insured dies during the policy term or period.
+These term plans do not offer any maturity benefit at the end of the term.This means, nominee will get full sum assured only when the insured person dies during the policy term or period.

-Now, term insurance policies have become very popular due to reduction in premium rates and advertising of term plans by insurer.
+Now, term plans have become very popular due to reduction in premium rates and advertising the by insurer.

-At a young age, if you take a term plan then you pay a lesser amount as insurance premium in comparison to the premium that you pay when you start the insurance policy at an old age.
+At a young age, if you take a term plan then you pay a lesser amount as premium in comparison to what you pay when you start the insurance policy at an old age.
 So the sooner is better.